 The Residential Uses policies of Section 4.9.2 of the Official Plan applicable to the proposed development state that limited residential development is permitted in the Rural Area if it does not impact the character of the Rural Area, the development protects wooded and scenic landscapes as well as ensures that no areas of wildlife habitat are adversely impacted; the lot sizes of the proposed development are of an adequate size to accommodate the dwelling and only permit the removal of trees for the building envelope and a driveway; the lands to be developed have access to a public road that is maintained year round by the Town; and the development meets the servicing policies of the Town.
 The development proposed is for a limited number of residential lots and is in keeping with the low-density residential character of the surrounding area.

-Figure 4: Site Plan for the proposed residential severed lots identifies the typical development layout for each lot including the driveway, single detached dwelling footprint, septic tank and bed and the mantle.
-The Environmental Impact Study (EIS) prepared by Neil Morris, Consulting Ecologist in November 2021 confirms natural heritage features and functions including but not limited to the woodlands and wildlife habitat referenced in this Section of the Official Plan will not result in any meaningful loss or impairment of ecological or hydrological connectivity, or overall integrity of the NHS.
-There is no expectation of any negative impacts on the NHS.
+Figure 4: Site Plan for the proposed residential severed lots identifies a typical development layout for each lot including the driveway, single detached dwelling footprint, septic tank and bed and the mantle.
+The Environmental Impact Study (EIS) prepared by Neil Morris, Consulting Ecologist confirms natural heritage features and functions including but not limited to the woodlands and wildlife habitat referenced in this Section of the Official Plan are not impacted by the proposed residential lots.

-Section 4.10, Environmental Protection Area of the Official Plan states that Natural Heritage Areas are designated as Environmental Protection Area (EP) on Schedule 'A' and identified as

-Environmental Protection Overlay (EPO) on Schedule 'B1' to this Plan.
+Section 4.10, Environmental Protection Area of the Official Plan states that Natural Heritage Areas are designated as Environmental Protection Area (EP) on Schedule 'A' and identified as Environmental Protection Overlay (EPO) on Schedule 'B1' to this Plan.
 In this case the subject property is designated as Rural Area on Schedule 'A' and EPO on Schedule 'B1'.
 The EP designation includes lands where development and site alteration are prohibited, whereas the EPO includes lands where development and site alteration may be permitted, subject to preparation of an EIS including significant woodlands for example.
-The EIS prepared by Neil Morris supports the proposed limited residential development on the subject property.
+The EIS prepared by Neil Morris supports the proposed limited residential development on the subject property in accordance with the Rural Area designation policies of the Official Plan.